Digital Version

 A great IG program covers everything—electronic and paper files—regardless of where it’s stored or what format it’s in.
 Deploying an effective IG program is also not a one-time project.
 You need consistency, change management, and above all, executive support to really move things forward.

-Chapter Eight: The Integration of AI in Law Firm Operations
+The Integration of AI in Law Firm Operations

 -